Latin Name: Prunus virginiana

 Growing conditions: Choke cherry will thrive under just about every condition imaginable, except for heavy shade.

-Choke cherry is excellent for field and farmstead shelterbelts, intercropping, reclamation and wildlife habitat plantings.
-All plants produce fruit which can be used for fruit production.
-Fruit is astringent but edible and makes excellent juice, syrup or jelly.
+'Midnight' choke cherry is an excellent seed strain for field and farmstead shelterbelts, intercropping, reclamation, and wildlife habitat plantings.
+All plants produce fruit that can be used for berry harvest.
+The fruit is astringent but edible and makes excellent juice, syrup, or jelly.